lorenzocopelli/java-minesweeper/README.md

 # Java Minesweeper
 Java Minesweeper is a replica of the original Minesweeper, of the most popular single-player logic video games.

-This project was created using Java and IntelliJ IDEA.
+This project was created using IntelliJ IDEA.